 Some women may have their follow-up appointments at a nurse-led clinic.
 They only see their cancer specialist if something needs to be checked further.

-Many women find they get anxious for a while once treatment ends.
+Many people find they get anxious for a while once treatment ends.
 This is natural.
 It can help to get support from family, friends or a helpful organisation.
-You can also contact our cancer support specialists on 0808 808 00 00.

 You will have yearly mammograms, but it is still a good idea to know what is now normal for you.
 Your treated breast will look and feel different, depending on the treatment you have had.